d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 ## 7. What Remains Open

 The framework is not unfinished in any trivial sense.
+Naming the remaining open work should not obscure the fact that the recovered kinematic and weak-field sectors already overlap the tested record within the framework's present scope.
 The open items are not merely cosmetic or pedagogical.
 They concern foundational closure.

 ### 7.1 The displacement sourcing relation remains foundational